nkhlmn/contemplate.nvim/README.md

 ## TODO

+- option to specify templates folder location; including per-entry
 - support passing a function to `filename` config object
 - option to override timestamp?
-- support specifying templates folder location
-- support per-entry `save_file` option
-- auto load template files in templates directory?
+- option to auto load template files in templates directory?
   - alternatively, don't provide defaults at all (use a list of vim filetypes if no entries are defined)?
 - improve non-telescope support?
   - allow for passing multiple arguments and handle completion based on config entries